rekka/git-latexdiff/README.rst

 * Enter the ``git`` repository

-* Run ``git latexdiff yourfile.tex``.
-You must run it with an explicit ``.tex`` filename, it can't operate on entire directories.
+* Run ``git latexdiff`` if your tex file is the only file that has changed, or run ``git latexdiff yourfile.tex`` to apply it to a specific file.
+You must run it only on tex files, it can't operate on entire directories.
 Any other generic ``git diff`` arguments for specifying versions should work.

-* A ``.pdf`` file should be created in your current directory.
-  Filename will be stated.
+* A ``.pdf`` file should be created in your current directory, named by default ``diff-yourfile.tex.pdf``.
+Filename will be printed by the scripts as well.
 It is possible that existing filenames will be overwritten.

 Arguments are passed via environment variables (there isn't a good way to pass options otherwise, also passing options is very rare.)
 It is